English

 Enter cess storage listener port (current: 15001, press enter to skip):

-Enter cess storage disk path (current: /mnt/storage-disk, press enter to skip):
+Enter cess storage disk path: # the disk path

 Enter cess storage space, by GB unit (current: 300, press enter to skip):